faceyspacey/jest-redux-snap/README.md

 ## Motivation

-There are several challenges, the biggest being that lifecycle methods like `componentWillReceiveProps` and `shouldComponentUpdate` will not be called if you don't have a reactively "alive" instance of your app.
+There are several challenges when it comes to testing redux-based reactive components, the biggest being: lifecycle methods like `componentWillReceiveProps` and `shouldComponentUpdate` will not be called if you don't have a reactively "alive" instance of your app.
 That means if you go to render it the regular Jest way, and take a snapshot of it--even after correctlyusing a `<Provider />` to provide a `store`, those lifecycle methods won't be called.